 The severe flooding experienced at Low Crosby on 5th and 6th December 2015, as a result of Storm Desmond, was unprecedented.
 This storm caused a period of prolonged, intense rainfall across Northern England, falling on an already saturated catchment, and led to high river levels and flooding throughout Cumbria and beyond.
 The flow in the River Eden in to the Carlisle area on 6th of December was the highest ever recorded, resulting in flood levels in some locations of approximately 600mm higher than those experienced during the previous record set in January 2005.

 In June 2016, the Cumbria Strategic Flood Partnership published the Cumbria Flood Action Plan which set out how flood risk would be managed in an integrated manner at a catchment-wide scale.
-The plan identifies a need to improve the standard of protection to Low Crosby.
+The plan identifies a need to improve the standard of protection for Low Crosby.

 The Environment Agency are the lead organisation currently investigating the viability of improving the standard of protection to Low Crosby as a part of the Low Crosby Flood Risk Management Scheme (FRMS).
 They are working in partnership with other Risk Management Authorities, such as Cumbria County Council and United Utilities, in order to understand the likely impacts of climate change on flood risk and to determine feasible options to reduce the risk of flooding.

 The Environment Agency Project Team has been working with the stakeholders and the Flood Action Group to identify a preferred option to progress with, in order to reduce the flood risk to Low Crosby.
 The preferred option identified, involves re-profiling of the existing Warwick Holme flood embankments (see figure 1), to enable flood waters to flow from the River Eden across the Holme during periods of flooding.